-2.5.7 Cash and cash equivalents
+2.5.9 Bank balances and cash

-Cash and cash equivalents in the consolidated statement of financial position comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less and subject to insignificant risk change in value.
+Bank balances and cash in the consolidated statement of financial position comprise cash at banks and on hand and shortterm deposits with an original maturity of three months or less and subject to insignificant risk change in value.

-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash, bank balances and short-term deposits, as defined above.
+For the purpose of the consolidated statement of cash flows, bank balances and cash consist of cash, bank balances and short-term deposits, as defined above.